ADHD Medication For Children

 • Ask your child if they think the medication is helping or impacting their self-esteem.

-• Keep track of when your child takes their medication and if the medication wears off too soon.
+• Keep track of when your child takes their medication and if it wears off too soon.

 • Ask your child's teacher and other adults who work with your child for their input.

-• Note physical symptoms and side effects, especially if your child has trouble swallowing pills.
+• Note physical symptoms and side effects, especially if your child has trouble swallowing medication.

 • Try not to ignore severe symptoms.

-• Talk to the child's doctor if you notice something concerning or if there's a family history that could affect treatment.
+• Talk to the child's doctor if you notice a concerning symptom or if there's a family history that could affect treatment.

 • Consider incorporating behavior therapy and parent training to complement medication management.